atenpas/psn/index.md

 Our method samples *n* points from the point cloud and considers *m=196* robot hand orientations for each of the *n* points.
 Above, each black arrow corresponds to one of 49 hand approach directions.
 For each approach direction, there are four possible rotations about the approach axis (green).
+In total, our model makes a prediction for *n x m = n x 196* hand poses.

 ## Publication